Garathd/vidx-video-sharing/README.md

 The development version of my application is on GitHub and I push this code using *git push origin master* and the code is run and tested on Cloud 9 before being updated to heroku

-The production version of my application is deployed to heroku and I push this code using *git push heroku* and the live application can be found [here](https://milestone-project-4.herokuapp.com/).
+The production version of my application is deployed to heroku and I push this code using *git push heroku master* and the live application can be found [here](https://milestone-project-4.herokuapp.com/).

 ### Heroku Deployment Steps